Payment Gateway Use Cases: How our payment solution works in different markets.

 • Schools that accept cards may be able to see a huge uptick in timely payments, a reduction in insufficient funds transactions and an increase in customer satisfaction.

 2020 has been a wake up call for businesses that only accept cash payments.
-With COVID19, more and more consumers sought after touch-free payment experiences.
-Businesses that did not evolve to contactless payments, suffered the consequences.
+With COVID19, more and more consumers sought after online payment experiences.
+Brick and mortar businesses that did not evolve to an online presence, suffered the consequences.
 The development of eCommerce in North America showed no